purpleidea/purpleidea.com/content/misc/mentoring-program.md

 committed.
 The fee depends on your individual circumstances.
 It might be $100,
 $10,000, more, or even less.

+This program does not guarantee that it will help you find a job, however I will offer to help you find a job, and give you some advice during this process if you so desire.

+You may not use any AI/LLM type tools during your time in the program.
+This includes time when you aren't coding or working on the mentorship.
+While these tools may be useful, the goal is to teach you how to think and find information by yourself, rather than relying on "stochastic search engines" to do that work for you.

-During the program you'll get hands-on experiences writing patches for one of my [Free Software projects](http://github.com/purpleidea/).
-You will learn a great deal during the patch review process, and the time spent on your contributions helps offset the cost of my time training you.
+During the program you'll get hands-on experiences writing patches for the [mgmt config project](https://github.com/purpleidea/mgmt/).
+I hope that you will learn a great deal during the patch review process, and the time you spend making contributions helps offset the cost of my time training you.

-As this is a personal endeavour, I might discontinue the program and I reserve the right to kick you out of the program at any time.
+As this is a personal endeavour, I might discontinue the program and I reserve the right to kick you out of the program at any time for any reason.
 Hopefully this doesn't happen, but I can't offer a guarantee otherwise.

 The opportunity is available to anyone without regard to their [race, national or ethnic origin, colour, religion, sex, age, mental or physical disability, sexual orientation, marital status or citizenship](http://www.justice.gc.ca/eng/rp-pr/cp-pm/just/06.html).

+You need to have at least a basic working (reading, writing, speaking) proficiency in English to be able to effectively do the program.
+It doesn't matter if it's your first language or twentieth.

-If you're interested and you'd like to join, please [contact me](/contact/) and tell me why you think you'd be a good candidate to join.
+If you're interested and you'd like to join, please [contact me](/contact/) and tell me why you think you'd be a good candidate to join and what your goals are.
 The opportunities are only available for candidates who are honest, hard-working, dependable and nice.

 Happy hacking, Happy learning,